uriel1998/mpdcontrol/README.md

 # mpdcontrol

+Sometimes I want to listen to an album, or two or three, or a genre *and* an artist, or a stream and then let `mpdq` take over, or, or... and I just want to have one simple interface that can be as flexible as my music taste might be.

+Hence, this program.

+VIDEO TO GO HERE

-`mpdcontrol.sh` builds an `fzf` picker from several music and radio sources, then sends the selected result to MPD or `mpdq`.
+`mpdcontrol.sh` (or `mpdc`) builds an `fzf` picker from several music and radio sources, then sends the selected result to MPD or `mpdq`.

 It can combine:

 - MPD playlists
 - `mpdq` station configs
-- `.pls` radio entries from `simple_listen_to_di`
+- `.pls` radio entries from `simple_listen_to_di` (or any other similarly formatted)
 - `radiotray-ng` bookmarks
 - MPD genres
 - MPD artists
 - MPD albums

-The chooser shows `icon - title`, but the script keeps the full source record internally so it can dispatch the correct action for each selection.
+There's icons in the picker to indicate what sort of thing you're selecting, and then it'll queue up the appropriate things.
+Or you can have it instantly change clear whatever's playing.
+Or have it change after the currently-playing track (unless that's a stream, since streams often don't end).

+Also, if you have anything in the "Bumper" genre, like "radio changing static" sounds, it'll play that to signify the new change.
+It amuses me.

 ## Dependencies

-System packages installable with `apt`:
+System packages installable with `apt` (I'm using Debian trixie):

 ```bash
 sudo apt update